MoeraOrg/moeraorg.github.io/development/node-api/headers.md

     Client-ID: {id}
 </h4>

 This header may be sent by the client in any HTTP request.
-See [Events][3] page for the description of its purpose.
+See [Client ID][3] page for the description of its purpose.

 <h4 class="identifier">
     X-Moera: [root={root}] [page={page}] [name={name}]